Channel Awesome: ChannelAwesome.com

 The new Channel Awesome website debuted in late 2014.
 All content from TGWTG was relocated to the newly established ChannelAwesome.com.
 Each week there is a Spotlight Section to promote a website producer, as well as a Featured Blogger.

-In January 2015, four of the site's long-time associates departed, including Andrew Dickman, Kyle Kallgren (Oancitizen), Allison Pregler (Obscurus Lupa) and Phelan Porteus (Phelous).
-Dickman, Porteus and Pregler went to being exclusively on Phelan's site, Phelous.com, while Kyle went to producing videos exclusively for Chez Apocalypse.
+In January 2015, four of the site's long-time associates departed, including Andrew Dickman, Kyle Kallgren (Oancitizen), Allison Pregler (Obscurus Lupa) and Phelan Porteous (Phelous).
+Dickman, Porteous and Pregler went to being exclusively on Phelan's site, Phelous.com, while Kyle went to producing videos exclusively for Chez Apocalypse.
 Later that same month, Lindsay Ellis ended her long-running show The Nostalgia Chick, which had premiered as a companion show to Nostalgia Critic in September 2008.
 She intended to continue producing videos for League of Super Critics on YouTube and her own website, Chez Apocalypse.

 Noah Antwiler, and his reviewer persona "The Spoony One", went to being exclusively on his site, The Spoony Experiment, a little before the fourth anniversary film, but still had a prominent role in it with his consent.

+As of January 2024, the website has been deactivated, with new content instead being uploaded to the Channel Awesome YouTube channel.